IBM/watson-waste-sorter/README.md

 # watson-waste-sorter
 ***Work in progress***

+## Flow

+1. User interacts with the mobile app and captures an image.
+2. The image on the mobile phone is passed to the server application running in the cloud.
+3. The server sends the image to Watson Visual Recognition Service for analysis and sends back the classification result to the mobile app.
+4. Visual Recognition service classifies the image and returns the information to the server.

 ## Included components

 * [Watson Visual Recognition](https://www.ibm.com/watson/developercloud/visual-recognition.html): Visual Recognition understands the contents of images - visual concepts tag the image, find human faces, approximate age and gender, and find similar images in a collection.

+## Featured Technologies

+* Mobile: Systems of engagement are increasingly using mobile technology as the platform for delivery.
+* [Flask](http://flask.pocoo.org/): A micro webdevelopment framework for Python.

 ## Deploy the Server Application to IBM Cloud